Tello vs. Cricket Wireless: Which prepaid plan matches your lifestyle?

 Tello's ready-made plans

-All Tello plans come with mobile hotspot support so you can share your mobile data with a WI-Fi device.
-Tello also includes international calling to more than 60 countries including some popular destinations like China, Mexico, and India.
+All Tello plans (except unlimited) come with shared mobile hotspot usage, so you can share your mobile data with a Wi-Fi device.
+Tello also includes international calling to more than 60 countries including popular destinations like China, Mexico, and India.

-Keep in mind that Tello plans renew automatically every 30 days.
+Keep in mind that Tello's plans renew automatically every 30 days.

 Tello vs. Cricket Wireless: Cricket's plans

 Cricket has a more traditional plan structure, with four main plans and two data-only plans.
-The main plans start at 5GB and 10GB with unlimited talk and texting.
-These plans do not include mobile hotspot, but will connect to 5G if you have a compatible phone.
+The main plans start at 5GB and 10GB of data, with unlimited talk and texting.
+They don't include mobile hotspot usage but will connect to a 5G network if you have a compatible phone.
 The $55 Unlimited plan enables unlimited data as well as usage in Mexico and Canada.
-This unlimited plan also has unlimited texts to 37 countries.
+The unlimited plans also offer unlimited texts from the U.S. to 37 countries.

-If you upgrade to the $60 Unlimited + 15GB Mobile Hotspot plan, your data is upgraded to premium data.
-This means that your data will be a higher priority than other Cricket customers and your data speeds will remain more consistent on a crowded tower.
-As the name suggests, this plan also comes with 15GB of hotspot data, 150GB of cloud storage, and HBO Max with ads.
-Now that AT&T has dropped this last perk from their wireless plans, Cricket is one of the few carriers that still offers an HBO Max subscription.
+If you get the $60 Unlimited + 15GB Mobile Hotspot plan, your data is upgraded to premium data.
+This means that your data will be a higher priority than other Cricket customers and your data speeds will remain consistent even when you're connected to a crowded tower.
+As its name suggests, this plan bundles 15GB dedicated hotspot data, as well as 150GB of cloud storage, and HBO Max (with ads).
+Now that AT&T has dropped this last perk from its wireless plans, Cricket is among the few carriers that still offer an HBO Max subscription.

-Cricket's plans make a lot more sense when you bring multiple lines with discounts given for each additional line up to five.
-In fact, if you bring five lines to the top unlimited plan, your price is just $32 per line.
+Cricket's plans make a lot more sense when you bring multiple lines, with discounts given for each additional line up to five lines.
+In fact, if you bring five lines to the top unlimited plan, the price comes to just $32 per line.
 That's a good deal for a family.

 Swipe to scroll horizontally